The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 18

-The Schwab U.S. Broad Market ETF dividend reflects the fund's goal of replicating the Dow Jones U.S. Broad Stock Market Index as closely as possible, before fees.
-SCHB currently yields 1.06%, with a trailing annual dividend rate of $0.3009 per share paid quarterly.
+The Schwab U.S. Broad Market ETF dividend reflects the fund's core purpose: replicating the performance of the Dow Jones U.S. Broad Stock Market Index across the full U.S. equity market.
+SCHB currently pays a 1.04% yield, with a trailing annual dividend rate of $0.3009 per share paid quarterly.
 The next ex-dividend date is June 24, 2026.
-At a beta of 1.04, the fund moves nearly in lockstep with the broader market, which suits investors prioritizing broad equity exposure over income.
+With a beta of 1.03, SCHB moves nearly in lockstep with the broader market, making it a fit for investors who prioritize broad market exposure over income.

 | Period | CAGR | From | To |